lilmayu/MayusJDAUtilities/README.md

 }
 ```
 - For version number see latest [Maven Repository](https://mvnrepository.com/artifact/dev.mayuna/mayus-jda-utilities) release (should be same with Github Release though)
+- You can also use [GitHub Releases](https://github.com/lilmayu/MayusJDAUtilities/releases) or [GitHub Packages](https://github.com/lilmayu/MayusJDAUtilities/packages/)

 ## Documentation
 - Soon:tm: